will2dye4/djiutil/README.md

 ### File Filtering

 Several `djiutil` subcommands support filtering DJI files by date, age, or index number.
-This can be helpful when working with a subset of the files stored on a mounted drive instead of all files.
+This can be helpful when working with a subset of the files stored on a mounted volume instead of all files.

 #### Filtering by Date and Age